Speed limits in Ireland: History

 The first speed limits in Ireland were introduced prior to independence, by regulations made in 1876 under the Dublin Traffic Act 1875, which prescribed speed limits of 6 mph for certain vehicles.
 The Light Locomotives on Highways (Ireland) Order 1896 then set a maximum national speed limit of 12 mph with a speed limit of 6 mph for traffic in villages, towns and the Dublin Metropolitan Police District.
 Vehicles weighing more than 2 tons (unladen) were restricted to 5 mph in these areas.
 This situation was updated in 1933 with Road Traffic Act 1933 prescribing an ordinary speed limit of 25 mph (40 km/h) for light motor vehicles or heavy motor vehicles fitted with pneumatic tyres.
 Lower speed limits were applied for heavy motor vehicles without some pneumatic tyres, or used for pulling another vehicle.
 Road signage was established by the Traffic Signs Regulations, 1956.

 However, the main piece of legislation responsible for the introduction of speed limits in Ireland was Part IV of the Road Traffic Act, 1961.
 This repealed the 1933 Act and allowed the Minister for the Environment to prescribe a general speed limit through regulations made under this Act.
 It also allowed local authorities to specify special speed limits through regulations made under this Act.
 The first regulations made were the Road Traffic (Speed Limits) Regulations, 1963 which set down a speed limit of 50 mph for all roads except those subject to a built up area speed limit of 30 mph or special speed limit of 40 mph.
 Throughout the mid to late 1960s local authorities studied roads in their areas and had regulations drafted specifically for their county which prescribed speed limits of 30 mph and 40 mph along specifically named roads in their administrative area.

 On 1 April 1969 the Minister for the Environment through the Road Traffic (General Speed Limit) Regulations, 1969 finally prescribed a general national speed limit of 60 mph on all roads except those subject to special and built up area speed limits of 40 mph and 30 mph.
 This replaced the 50 mph speed limit in all but a few cases where regulations had been drafted specifically to impose a 50 mph limit.
 While the built up area and special speed limits were clearly indicated to motorists by the number 30, 40 or 50 in black numbers on a white circular background with a red outline, there was no such signage for the general 60 mph speed limit.
 This was indicated to motorists by a "general speed limit" applies sign which consisted of a circular white sign with a black diagonal line bisecting it.
 The general limit was reduced to 55 mph in 1979 as an energy conservation measure during the 1979 energy crisis.
 Some drivers remained unaware of this change.
-A review of speed limits from 1990-92 restored the 60 mph limit.
+A review of speed limits from 1990 to 1992 restored the 60 mph limit.